Typha: Description

-Typha are aquatic or semi-aquatic, rhizomatous, herbaceous perennial plants growing between 0.8-2.4 m in height.
-The leaves are long and narrow, up to 2.5 cm wide, glabrous (hairless), linear, alternate and mostly basal on a simple, jointless stem that bears the flowering spikes.
+Typha are aquatic or semiaquatic, rhizomatous, herbaceous, perennial plants growing to 0.8-2.4 m in height.
+The leaves are long and narrow, up to 2.5 cm wide, glabrous (hairless), linear, alternate, and mostly basal on a simple, jointless stem that bears the flowering spikes.

 The plants are monoecious, with unisexual flowers that develop in dense racemes.
 The numerous male flowers form a narrow spike at the top of the vertical stem.
-Each male (staminate) flower is reduced to a pair of stamens and hairs, and withers once the pollen is shed.
+Each male (staminate) flower is reduced to a pair of stamens and hairs, and it withers once the pollen is shed.
 Large numbers of tiny female flowers form a dense, sausage-shaped spike on the stem below the male spike.
 This can be up to 30 cm long and 1 to 4 cm thick.
 The seeds are minute, 0.2 mm long, and attached to fine hairs.
 When ripe, the heads disintegrate into a cottony fluff from which the seeds disperse by wind.